Accessibility Expand All

 Because the Shark Bridge attraction is an able-bodied experience, we offer guests the opportunity to come up close to the largest collection of sharks on the East Coast with a fully accessible, behind the scenes Shark Shack tour.
 During your visit, please ask an Adventure Aquarium team member at Shark Bridge for assistance.

 We offer designated wheelchair accessibility at our more popular viewing areas.
 These spaces are indicated by a handicap mat and are located at Little Blue Beach, Hippo Haven, Shark Realm and Ocean Realm Panoramic Window.

-Tactile maps are located at the Information Desk in the Main Lobby.
+Tactile maps are located at the Information Desk in the Main Lobby upon entry.
 We also offer a tactile show guide listing animal feed times and dive shows.

 Personal Care Attendants Policy

 Visitors with severe disabilities may be accompanied by paid Personal Care Attendants (PCA) at no additional cost during their visit to Adventure Aquarium.
 This applies to all ticketed events that the visitor is attending.
 This also applies to individual, Membership, complimentary and group sales tickets.